 - Move the tiller handle fully to the left and right to make sure operation is smooth. - Turn the throttle grip from the fully closed to the fully open position.
-Make sure that it turns smoothly and that it completely returns to the fully closed position. - Look for loose or damaged connections of the throttle and shift cables.
+Make sure that it turns smoothly and that it completely returns to the fully closed position. - Look for loose or damaged connections of the throttle cable and shift link.